 For many, a day at the beach comes high on the list of summer days out!
 Sunbathers can get lost in a good book, adrenaline-seekers can hit the waves, youngsters can splash in the sea and adults and children alike can play ball games, build sandcastles and enjoy quality time together.
-Not only that but in the UK and Europe, we are fortunate enough to have many magnificent beaches with long stretches of glorious sands that are simply perfect for a traditional day at the beach.
+Not only that but in the UK, we are fortunate enough to have many magnificent beaches with long stretches of glorious sands that are simply perfect for a traditional day at the beach.

 We have compiled a list of what to pack for a day at the beach, but we have also included a few things you might not think to take with you.
 Make sure you are fully prepared for your next beach day with our handy beach day packing list!

-- Wipes – To clean up any spillages or sandy hands.
+- Wipes to clean up any spillages or sandy hands

 Clothes & Personal items